 Prion seeding assays require long-term and rapid shaking conditions.
 See how our robust and accurate plate readers can help you investigate prion-induced aggregation events.

-Biological assays, including aggregation, cytotoxicity and signaling assays, are crucial to help researchers understand the underlying mechanisms of these diseases, as well as identifying promising therapeutics in the early stage of drug development.
+Biological assays, including aggregation, cytotoxicity, and signaling assays, are crucial to help researchers understand the underlying mechanisms of these diseases, as well as identify promising therapeutics in the early stage of drug development.
 This article details the importance of these assays and the need for sensitive and fast instruments that can analyze assays using a range of detection methods.

 What are neurodegenerative diseases?

 The term refers to diseases that are typically identified by symptoms such as lack of motor control, mood disorders, and cognitive deficits.
 As the name indicates, the disorders are characterized by degeneration of the neurons.
 Neurons are nerve cells in the spinal cord that do not replicate.
 If the neurons are damaged, they do not recover leading to brain dysfunction and incurable diseases.
 Although similarities between neurodegeneration can be found in the related diseases, the root causes vary: Huntington’s disease is caused by a gene mutation, Creutzfeldt Jakob prion disease is induced by incorrectly folded protein (prion), and Parkinson's and Alzheimer's are suspected to be caused by a combination of genetic and environmental factors and typically occur in people over 60.